lucarossi9/Applied-Data-Analysis-project/README.md

 * 8th November - 12th November:
   - Preparing the data as described and show the feasibility of the idea
+  -
+##### Milestone 3
+ * First week: Started writing the code (mainly time series part)

+ * Second week: Finish the codes (differences between speaker attributes of the two groups and machine learning model)

+ * Third week: Data Story

 ## Organization within the team

+##### Milestone 2

 - Luca : Filtering data
 - Diogo : Merge files
 - Goncalo : Plotting and veryfing feasibility

+##### Milestone 3

+- Luca : wrote codes for timeseries, machine learining model and speaker attributes analysis, wrote timeseries part of the datastory
+- Diogo : review the code, wrote machine learning model part and speaker attributes analysis part of the datastory
+- Goncalo : improving some plots, wrote the part of the nationality, ethnicity of the datastory

 # See Code Organization.md to understand how we have organized the notebooks